heysokam/osdf-old/doc/patchnotes.md

 #::::::::::::::
-fix : double-ramp-boost bug on `r7-climbworld` (found on VQ1, check on other physics) fix : Wall-stop bug
+fix : double-ramp-boost bug on `r7-climbworld` (found on VQ1, check on other physics) fix : Wall-stop bug chg : `g_synchronousClients 1` by default for offline

 #:::::::::::::::
 # 2 : IMP.notU : Planned Goals